NightHaze: Nighttime Image Dehazing via Self-Prior Learning: Proposed Method

-\paragraph{\textbf{Implementation}} Given a clear nighttime image, we first sample a light map $L$ from our dataset and randomly enhance the brightness of several regions.
+{\textbf{Implementation}} Given a clear nighttime image, we first sample a light map $L$ from our dataset and randomly enhance the brightness of several regions.
 Second, we sample a value $t$ from a uniform distribution to generate a uniform map.
 We then randomly adjust the values of several regions in this uniform map to create the blending weight map $W_{b}$.
 Third, we generate a significant Gaussian noise map $\epsilon$.
 Finally, we augment the input clear image using Eq.~\eqref{eqn_generate_model}, as illustrated in Figure \ref{fig_train} which shows several augmented inputs.
-During the training stage, we calculate the mean squared error (MSE) between the reconstructed and original clear images in the pixel space.
+During the training stage, we calculate the L1 loss between the reconstructed and original clear images.